kubernetes/website/content/en/docs/reference/issues-security/security.md

 ## Report a Vulnerability

-We’re extremely grateful for security researchers and users that report vulnerabilities to the Kubernetes Open Source Community.
+We're extremely grateful for security researchers and users that report vulnerabilities to the Kubernetes Open Source Community.
 All reports are thoroughly investigated by a set of community volunteers.

 To make a report, submit your vulnerability to the [Kubernetes bug bounty program](https://hackerone.com/kubernetes).
 This allows triage and handling of the vulnerability with standardized response times.